SSENSE/node-cucumber-testrail-sync/README.md

   * __jsDir__:  The directory where blank step definition files should be created  (ie. `featuresDir: 'features/step_definitions'`)

 Then you can run the `testrail-sync` command (or `./node_modules/.bin/testrail-sync` if it's not installed globally).

-* To push the tests results back to TestRail, @todo
+## Usage (test results synchronization)

+You will first need to setup the `.testrail-sync.js` config file, as described above.